Cardigan Bay Seafood Festival, Aberaeron, Wales

 Cardiff Food & Drink Festival

 Foodies will descend upon Cardiff Bay in July for a weekend of cooking demos, chef talks and a celebration of Welsh food and drink.
 Get hold of the freshest local produce (think traditional cider and Welshcakes, Welsh lamb and locally made liqueurs) at the famer’s market within the Producer’s Fayre.
-If you can’t wait to get your produce home to cook, try something from the street food piazza.
-We are heading for Taste of Persia for charcoal BBQ kebabs, Meat and Greek for souvlaki and Pembrokeshire Beach Food Co. lobster.
+If you want to enjoy the festivities for longer, get some artisan bread and organic cheese to take home with you.

 Written by Alex Crossley